Eitantan/IridiumLang/README.md

 - It's perfect for beginners and pros alike!
 - It's open-source under the MIT License
 - Its written in C# (there's also a NodeJS version, which has more syntax.)
-- Syntax for getting internal variables
+- Syntax for getting internal

+## Installation
+To install the rust build, there will be a Rust release.
+For contributing to the project, there is a RS-Build branch.

 # Syntax (unfinished)